henryx/envfile/README.md

 ```
 WARNING: An illegal reflective access operation has occurred
 ```
 To suppress this warning, use `--illegal-access=warn` as JVM option.
-Sadly, at the moment, I cannot kno another method to avoid it
+Sadly, at the moment, I cannot know another method to avoid it